 I Found Some Treasures In Pandora’s Box In Frankston

-I'm remodeling my house.
-Well, I'm not remodeling it myself, although I wish I were that capable.
-However, I've been looking for some unique decor pieces.
+I've been looking for some unique decor pieces as of late.
 I've decided resolutely that I will only put things in my updated "petite maison" that, other then being purely functional, are items that I find sincerely interesting or are authentic.
 I'd heard about Pandora's Box in Frankston from a friend, and last week we decided to drive over and take a look.
 It was a truly unique experience and a "picker's" dream.

 All of this to say...I'll definitely be back.
 It's one of those cool East Texas spots it's fun to discover right here at home.
 Be sure and pet the various cats for me.
 Yeah, there's at least three roaming freely inside and out and they would love to help you find what you're looking for.
 Enjoy.